Delay-Xili/SDNet/README.md

 ```

-## Here, we will release code and checkpoints in the near future (Estimated 1st Dec)!
+## Here, we will release code and checkpoints in the near future!
 Stay tuned!